ZelKnow/Feature-Denoising/README.md

 ### Feature Denoising

 To test the effection of feature denoising, simply change `--arch resnet101` to `--arch FD_resnet101`.
 It is a modified resnet with a non-local mean block.

+##License

+See the LICENSE file for license rights and limitations (MIT).